samdroid-apps/something-for-reddit/README.md

 Then you can just install it like any usual program.

-1. Download the source code (eg. `git clone https://github.com/samdroid-apps/reddit-is-gtk; cd reddit-is-gtk`)
+1. Download the source code (eg. `git clone https://github.com/samdroid-apps/something-for-reddit; cd something-for-reddit`)
 2.  `./autogen.sh`
 3.  `make`
 4.  `sudo make install`